 - UE Boom for sound – Trust me on this one.
-After years living in campervans and caravans, the UE Boom is one device we love.
-When it rains really hard, your tin can campervan becomes a rain echo chamber and you won’t be able to hear your tv show or music.
+After years of living in campervans and caravans, the UE Boom is one device we love.
+When it rains hard, your tin can campervan becomes a rain echo chamber, and you won’t be able to hear your tv show or music.
 The UE boom gives you extra volume.

 - Small waterproof backpack – It’s always a good idea to carry a small waterproof backpack when you go on hikes or at any time you might get wet.
 It’ll keep your valuables and camera safe and dry.

 - thermoses – We love thermoses.
 We take them with hot or cold drinks depending on the day.
-On a cold morning they’re also great to fill up before you drive off and you’ve got a hot coffee that’ll last you the morning.
+They’re also great to fill up on a cold morning before you drive off and have a hot coffee that’ll last you the morning.